 People travel from all over the globe to watch and participate in this world-famous “sporting event”, in fact back in 2013, a 27-year-old American man and a 39-year-old Japanese man each won one of the four races.

-This crazy local tradition is held just a couple of miles down the road from where we live at Cooper’s Hill, Brockworth, Gloucester, England.
+The Gloucestershire Cheese Rolling Festival at Coopers Hill, Brockworth is a 200 year old annual tradition for crazy people.
+This wacky local tradition is held just a couple of miles down the road from where we used to live.

 Have I been to this event?
 Absolutely!!!
 Have I taken part???